Therapy for the Highly Sensitive Person in San Antonio

 Therapy for HSPs Who Feel & Think Deeply

 You feel everything, all at once.
-It’s like the world is turned up to max volume, and you didn’t get the remote.
+It’s as though the world is turned up to max volume, and you didn’t get the remote.

-You’re soaking up emotions, energy, expectations…like a human sponge that never got the memo it’s allowed to wring itself out.
-And yeah, it’s deeply draining.
+You’re soaking up emotions, energy, expectation, like a human sponge that never got the chance to wring itself out.
+And it’s deeply draining.

-You wonder: Why does life feel so much harder for me than it seems to for everyone else?
-(It’s not just you.
-And you’re not broken.
-Promise.)
+You wonder: Why does life feel so much louder for me than it is for others?
+It’s not just you.

-It’s a space to land, exhale, and learn to honor the way your nervous system uniquely experiences the world…without apology.
+It’s a space to land, exhale, and learn to embrace the way your nervous system uniquely experiences the world, through emotional regulation and self-acceptance, rather than self-criticism.

 Your Sensitivity Speaks a Language Most People Can’t Hear or Speak